Algiras/PresentationAboutImplicits/README.md

 This is a repository with sample code for Fp Meetup in Vilnius Lithuania.

+In the talk I will discuss methods of scrapping your boilerplate by using implicit induction and scala's type system.
+As part of the demo, I will talk about `HList` and problems it helps us solve.

 The reading order is:

 1. [Basics](src/main/scala/Presentation/Basics.sc) - examples of induction in programming